Vallonia pulchella: Life habits

 The size of the egg is 0.5 mm.

 In this species some parental care was observed: apparently the eggs were cleaned of fungi.
 Parental care is very rare in gastropods in general and has otherwise been observed only in the genus Libera.

+V. pulchella thrives best in habitats characterized by relatively moist and conductive soil, large soil aggregates, low temperatures at 0-10 cm depth, a well-developed litter layer, low light level, and low numbers of plants which change shape in response to humidity and/or light levels.

 In North America it is commonly found in woodlands and suburban gardens.
-It lives in moist soil and may be attracted to decaying material.